-Continued with our commitment to analyze existing processes in our organization, improving them, and identifying the pertinent variables and factors so as to monitor behavior, measure progress, and control the processes.
-During fiscal year 2021-22, we continued updating internal data to the Centro de Información Gubernamental (CIG), to support the auditors.
-We published the Executive Summary of the study on the method to measure the effect of auditng applicable to audit reports from the OCPR (COSO Coding) and conduct a self-assessment of the website of the OCPR using the Index of Availability of Information to Citizens about Supreme Audit Institutions (SAIs) Management.
+Continued with our commitment to analyze existing processes in our organization, improving them, and identifying the pertinent variables and factors to monitor behavior, measure progress, and control the processes.
+During fiscal year 2022-2023, we continued updating internal data to the Centro de Información Gubernamental (CIG), to support the auditors.
+We published the results reports associated with the surveys conducted to public officials (mayors and state legislators) to know their opinions with the services of the OCPR.